-Figure 24 shows a projected energy capability of the device's internal Power MOSFET under a drain to source voltage of 82 V and an ambient temperature of 90°C. It is compared to the energy levels required for the capacitive loads of 100 $\mu F$ , 200 $\mu F$ , and 400 $\mu F$ at 80 V for the discharge periods of 16 ms, 32 ms, and 64 ms, respectively.
+Figure 23 shows a projected energy capability of the device's internal Power MOSFET under a drain-to-source voltage of 82 V and an ambient temperature of 90°C. It is compared to the energy levels required for the capacitive loads of 100 μ F, 200 μ F, and 400 μ F at 80 V for the discharge periods of 16 ms, 32 ms, and 64 ms, respectively.
 It is clear that the Power MOSFET well exceeds the required energy capability for all three cases with a sufficient margin.
-For example, the 400 $\mu F$ capacitor load with a 64 ms discharge time requires an energy capability of about 1540 mJ, which is well below the Power MOSFET capability of about 3500 mJ.
-As a result of this analysis, the 33652 is expected to more than meet all energy capability requirements for the possible capacitive loads.
+For example, the 400 μF capacitor load with a 64 ms discharge time requires an energy capability of about 1540 mJ, which is well below the Power MOSFET capability of about 3500 mJ.
+As a result to this analysis the 33652 is expected to exceedingly meet all the energy capability requirements for the possible capacitive loads.

-Figure 24.
-Projected Energy Capability of the Power MOSFET Compared to the Required Energy Levels of
+Figure 23.
+Projected Energy Capability of the Power MOSFET Compared to the Required Energy Levels of Some Capacitive Loads